Beginner-Exploring-Linux

 $ kpackagetool6 --type Plasma/Applet --upgrade .

-Or you can right click your panel and click “Add or Manage Widgets” then press “Get New” as shown in the below screenhot.
-You can then search for the widget name.
+Option 3: Some are available by right clicking your panel and click “Add or Manage Widgets” then press “Get New” as shown in the below screenhot.
+You can then search for the widget name but some are only available from the KDE Store.

 ---